A Quiet Space

 β€œTo have a sacred place is an absolute necessity for anybody today.
 You must have a room or a certain hour of the day or so, where you do not know who your friends are, you don't know what you owe anybody or what they owe you.
 This is a place where you can simply experience and bring forth what you are and what you might be.”

-I love my tiny studio.
-I no longer scrape away my paint.
+I love the tiny studio.
 There is no wifi, no cell service, no distraction except the sound of nature.
+A perfect place to escape .

 Next